 Mobile Application Shielding Features

-Layered protections that make it more difficult for an attacker to reverse-engineer the app in an effort to better understand it and identify ways to exploit it.
+Layered protections that make it more difficult for an attacker to reverse-engineer the application code in an effort to better understand it and identify ways to exploit it.

-Detecting whether an attacker has duplicated the app and injected malicious functionality into it.
+Detecting whether an attacker or hacker has duplicated the app source code and injected malicious functionality into it.
 If repackaging is detected, application shielding will render the corrupted app inoperable.

-Encrypt and obfuscate encryption keys within the app independent of platform protections to add an extra layer of security and protect keys on jailbroken or rooted devices.
+Encrypt and obfuscate encryption keys and secrets such as dynamic API keys within the app.
+The fully self-contained, independent of platform protections and whitebox-backed secure local storage adds an extra layer of security and protect PII, session tokens and keys even on jailbroken or rooted devices.

 Overlay Detection and Prevention